Electric Scooters

 2. Policy Statement

-Electric Scooter use is permitted on the SMU campus subject to all ordinances enacted by local governments with authority over the SMU campus, including, but not limited to, City of University Park Ordinance No. 18-048 and Ordinance No. 18-049.
+The use of privately-owned Electric Scooters and Personal Mobility Devices are permitted on the SMU campus subject to all ordinances enacted by local governments with authority over the SMU campus, including, but not limited to, City of University Park Ordinance No. 18-048 and Ordinance No. 18-049.
+The use of shared-use Electric Scooters on the SMU campus is prohibited.

 3. Purpose

-The purpose of this policy is to promote safety on the SMU campus while allowing students, faculty, staff, and visitors to benefit from the use of Electric Scooters.
+The purpose of this policy is to promote safety on the SMU campus while allowing students, faculty, staff, and visitors the use of privately-owned Electric Scooters and Personal Mobility Devices.

 4. Applicability

-These guidelines apply to all students, faculty, staff, and visitors and to both shared-use and privately-owned Electric Scooters.
+These guidelines apply to all students, faculty, staff, and visitors.

 5. Rules of the Road

-Use of Electric Scooters is permitted on the SMU campus subject to following limitations:
+Use of privately-owned Electric Scooters and Personal Mobility Devices is permitted on the SMU campus subject to the following:

-- Electric Scooter use may only occur in permitted areas – on designated University Park streets and sidewalks, and on the SMU campus, excluding the George W. Bush Presidential Center, as outlined here.
+3. Use may only occur in permitted areas – on designated University Park streets and sidewalks, and on the SMU campus.

-- Electric Scooter users must obey traffic rules on campus, including stopping at stop lights and stop signs.
+2. obey traffic rules on campus, including stopping at stop lights and stop signs,

-- Electric Scooter users must stay to the right on all roadways, pathways, and sidewalks.
+3. stay to the right on all roadways, pathways, and sidewalks, and

-- Electric Scooter users must yield to pedestrians in walkways and sidewalks and provide audible or hand signals when approaching or passing pedestrians.
+4. yield to pedestrians in walkways and sidewalks and provide audible or hand signals when approaching or passing pedestrians

 6. Parking Requirements

-- at the top or bottom of any stairs or steps;
+4. at the top or bottom of any stairs or steps,

-- in any university owned, leased, rented, or occupied building;
+5. in any university owned, leased, rented, or occupied building,

-- in front of entrances or exits to buildings; or
+6. in front of entrances or exits to buildings,

-- in any manner than would impede access to handicap ramps.
+7. in any manner that would impede access to handicap ramps, or

 7. Restriction on Electric Charging

-The charging of Electric Scooters in any university owned, leased, rented, or occupied building is prohibited.
+The charging of Electric Scooters and Personal Mobility Devices is prohibited in any university owned, leased, rented, or occupied building unless it is a mobility device that has been approved by Institutional Access and Equity (IAE) or Disability, Accommodations, & Student Success (DASS) offices.

 8. Policy Enforcement

 Students found to be in violation of this policy may be subject to discipline in accordance with the Student Code of Conduct.
-Employees found to be in violation of this policy may be subject to discipline in accordance with appropriate University policy.
-Campus visitors found to be in violation of this policy may be subject to criminal trespass warning.
+Employees found to be in violation of this policy may be subject to discipline in accordance with Policy 7.24 Correction Action for Staff.
+Campus visitors found to be in violation of this policy may be subject to criminal citation for violation of State Law or City Ordinance.

 9. Safety Recommendations

-- Electric Scooter users are encouraged to use a helmet when operating an Electric Scooter.
+1. Electric Scooter and Personal Mobility Device users are encouraged to use a helmet when operating.

-- Electric Scooter users should avoid use in areas with heavy pedestrian traffic.
+2. Electric Scooter and Personal Mobility Device users should avoid areas with heavy pedestrian traffic.

-- Electric Scooter users should avoid use of phones, headphones, or earbuds when operating an Electric Scooter.
+3. Electric Scooter and Personal Mobility Device users should avoid use of phones, headphones, or earbuds when operating.

 10. Additional Restrictions on Use

-The University reserves the right to further limit the use of Electric Scooters in order to preserve the safety of the University community.
+The University reserves the right to further limit the use of Electric Scooters and Personal Mobility Devices to preserve the safety of the University community.

 “Electric Scooters” means motor-assisted scooters as defined by Section 551.351 of the Texas Transportation Code.
 This definition encompasses all self-propelled devices with:

-- at least two wheels in contact with the ground during operation;
+1. at least two wheels in contact with the ground during operation,

-- a braking system capable of stopping the device under typical operating conditions;
+2. a braking system capable of stopping the device under typical operating conditions,

-- a gas or electric motor not exceeding 40 cubic centimeters;
+3. a gas or electric motor not exceeding 40 cubic centimeters,

-- a deck designed to allow a person to stand or sit while operating the device; and
+4. a deck designed to allow a person to stand or sit while operating the device, and

 Adopted: March 4, 2019